Judicial Branch Home >

 News & Notices

-- Effective immediately, all attorneys are required to file Certificates of Representation pursuant to Gen. R. of Prac.
+- Effective immediately, all attorneys are required to file a Certificate of Representation form pursuant to Minn.
+Gen. R. of Prac.
 104.

 - Effective June 2, 2015, the Probate Division will change how probate cases are scheduled on commencing and account hearing calendars.
 When commencing or account hearing petitions are filed, they will be scheduled on the following days: